ProxyBy/CommuteRange/README.md

 3)	Number of nodes depends on size of JVM memory.
 Full graph must be loaded in memory.

+4) ID of city must be positive number

 ## 3. ARCHITECTURE DESIGN
 ### 3.1.
 Software architecture
 Commute range system has MVC architecture